dimitrovski2709/ICS-7---Portfolio-/src/content/docs/en/security-professional.md

 title: 'L03 Security Professional'
 ---

+## Goals

+- Be more proactive
+- Be present on all group days at school

+## Evaluation and reflection

+TODO

+---

 The student **shows** to have practiced and improved **professional skills** as a security specialist, and as a researcher and developer.

 - "**_shows_**" means that the student can point out and explain how you have practiced your professional skills, with an evaluation and reflection on the products and activities for these professional skills.